jacek99/javabuilders/README.md

 Quote:

-    “Just started on using the Swing JavaBuilder and I must say I like it.
+    Just started on using the Swing JavaBuilder and I must say I like it.
-    Just replaced 170 rules of Java code with only 13 lines YAML”
+    Just replaced 170 rules of Java code with only 13 lines YAML

-    Comment posted the JavaBuilders forum
+*Comment posted the JavaBuilders forum*

 Documentation
 -------------